TouchDesigner/CustomOperatorSamples/CHOP/BasicGeneratorCHOP/README.md

 # Basic Generator CHOP

 The Basic Generator CHOP is a barebones example for creating a custom CHOP generator.
 The example creates a number of channels with certain length.
 The channel values are acted upon depended by the operation choosen and their index.
-For example with the operation `Add` the first channel has 0 added (the first channels index is 0) while the second channel has 1 added (the second channels index is 1).
+For example with the operation `Add` the first channel has 0 added (the first channel's index is 0) while the second channel has 1 added (the second channel's index is 1).

 ## Parameters
 * **Length** - The number of samples in the operator.